 Water allocation, conflict and management between furrows in the lowland zone

-In the lowland area water allocation during the rainy season tends to have high flow, water users are given 4-6 hours per day depending on the farm size but during the dry period when water flow is low water is allocated on rotational basis, 2- 3 hours per day.
+In the lowland area water allocation during the rainy season tends to have high flow, water users are given 4-6 hours per day depending on the farm size but during the dry period when water flow is low water is allocated on a rotational basis, 2- 3 hours per day.
 A water distributor or furrow secretary has a duty to make a follow up and identify all members who have finished paying the water fee.
 Those who have paid will have the right to be given water and those who do not typically pay will be denied from accessing water to irrigate their farms.

 In lowland zone they are also serious conflicts.
 For instance Conflict between rice farmers farming near the water source and other small scale farmers growing vegetables like onions and other crops like beans and maize.
 Rice farmers break the agreement and want to irrigate their farms all the time without following the water allocation schedule and sometimes break the furrow gate to get water.
 Village government and traditional furrow Committees have failed to solve the problem.
 This occurs mainly in Chekimaji and Kawaya villages.